UAR-2020/LSA_for_Megaraid-Lsi-Avago-Broadcom_on_AstraLinux/README.en.md

     You should now be able to install the newly generated package: apt-get install /tmp/some-package.deb

-# Go to the directory of the unpacked archive WebGUIRelease_Linux_8.004.010.000.zip (find the specified release by going through the set of them at the link https://www.broadcom.com/site-search?page=7&per_page=10&q=lsa ) and follow the steps outlined above by using the extended repository in apt.:
+# Go to the directory of the unpacked archive WebGUIRelease_Linux_8.004.010.000.zip (find the specified release by going through the set of them at the link https://www.broadcom.com/site-search?page=7&per_page=10&q=lsa ) and follow the steps outlined above by using the extended repository in apt:

     sudo apt update